Copyright © 2019 Federation of Students ~ Your Student Union.

 The President's Student Leadership Awards

-Feds, the Graduate Student Association (GSA), and the Office of the President (OTP) are recognizing student leaders at the University of Waterloo through the Feds Leadership Awards.
+Feds, the Graduate Student Association (GSA), and the Office of the President (OTP) are recognizing student leaders at the University of Waterloo through the President, Feds, and GSA Leadership Awards.
 Recipients of the awards will have demonstrated exemplary leadership skills in various ways at the University of Waterloo and/or in the surrounding community.